ABOUT FROG POSE YOGA

 - Now smoothly slide into your pelvis.
 Elongate the back of your neck and keep your focus pointed down.
 Allow your chest to drop into the floor and feel your hip joints open.

-- Hold the pose for minimum 6-7 breaths according to your comfort level.
+- Hold the pose for minimum of 6-7 breaths according to your comfort level.

 - To release yourself from the pose while applying pressure to your hips slowly shift your weight to the back of the body.